How to Make Bubble Bath (That Actually Bubbles!)

 Here are a few of my favorite essential oils for DIY bubble bath.
 Be sure any oils you use are skin safe.

-I really like Plant Therapy essential oils and they have a Kid Safe line.
+I really like Plant Therapy essential oils from Amazon and they have a Kid Safe line.
 I like to use their Sniffle Stopper blend in bubble bath when the kids are sick, and I also like their Germ Destroyer blend.

 Directions